Click

 We mean it when we say we want to develop and bring out the best in you!

-To ensure the best possible development of students, we offer all students a mentoring scheme at the school's expense.
+To ensure the best possible development of our students, we offer all second-year students individual mentoring sessions.
+As a first-year student, you can also request individual interviews.

-Mentoring sessions are offered to all pupils to help them achieve personal goals.
-Students meet with their mentor for approximately one hour every two weeks.
-The mentor is the pupil's contact person at school and therefore follows the pupil closely.
-Your mentor will help you achieve your goals and develop your potential.
-You will be given concrete tools that will enable you to become the best version of the person God created you to be.
+Mentoring is offered to help you reach your personal goals.
+You meet with your mentor for approx. 45 minutes every two weeks.
+The mentor is the student's contact person at the school and therefore follows the student closely.
+Your mentor will help you reach your goals and develop your potential.
+You will be given concrete tools that will allow you to become the best version of the person God has created you to be.

 We mean it when we say we want to develop and bring out the best in you!

-All students have a supervisor assigned to their service placement.
-These supervisors will also help provide you with input and feedback on what you are working on.
-They will guide you so that you understand your role in the internship and have the best opportunity to succeed and grow.
+All students are assigned a supervisor during their internship.
+These supervisors will also be there to give you input and feedback on what you're working on.
+They will guide you so that you understand your role in the internship and have the best opportunities to succeed and develop.

 Traveling is an adventure!